Build a Recurrent Neural Network from Scratch in Python

 We’ll do this using an example of sequence data, say the stocks of a particular firm.
 A simple machine learning model, or an Artificial Neural Network, may learn to predict the stock price based on a number of features, such as the volume of the stock, the opening value, etc. Apart from these, the price also depends on how the stock fared in the previous fays and weeks.
 For a trader, this historical data is actually a major deciding factor for making predictions.

 In conventional feed-forward neural networks, all test cases are considered to be independent.
 Can you see how that’s a bad fit when predicting stock prices?
-The NN model would not consider the previous stock price values – not a great idea!
+The RNN model would not consider the previous stock price values – not a great idea!

-There is another concept we can lean on when faced with time sensitive data – Recurrent Neural Networks (RNN)!
+There is another concept we can lean on when faced with time sensitive data – Python Recurrent Neural Networks (RNN)!

 A typical RNN looks like this: